CalvinZhuang/COMP55-Fork/README.md

 Random number generater a number from 1 to the total moves

 A selected move function taht runs the findMove function and return the detemine random number move and reset the globle variable back to 0.

+Added new code to the main file.
+I can not test it out but what should be happen is having a new signle player mode.
+Oppoent will do moves after player moved.
+This was very stressful because I am not very good at Java and all the pieces funciton are coded by my teammates.
+If the project for this assignemnt is not COMP55 project, I think I can actually do a great job.